antoinetavant/pollen-forecast/README.md

 ### CDS API

 The Copernicus Data Store (CDS) API is used to retrieve the pollen forecast data.
 The API requires an account to access the data.

 The API is documented [here](https://ads.atmosphere.copernicus.eu/api-how-to).
+Follow the instructions to create an account and get the API key.

+The API key should be stored in a file named `.cdsapirc` in the user's home directory.

 ## License